 The Corporate Work Study Program (a separately incorporated entity) operates like a temporary employment agency within Cristo Rey schools and employs every student five full days a month in an entry-level, professional job all four years of high school.
 Students earn a majority of their education cost while gaining real-world work experience that strengthens their cognitive and non-cognitive skill development, catalyzes confidence and aspiration, and prepares them for success in college and careers.

 More than two decades ago, John P. Foley, S.J. and his team created the Corporate Work Study Program out of financial necessity to ensure Cristo Rey Jesuit High School in Chicago opened as both an academically rigorous and financially sustainable school.
-The innovative and unconventional model has since developed in a network of 32 Cristo Rey schools that collectively partner with 2,525 businesses.
+The innovative and unconventional model has since developed in a network of 35 Cristo Rey schools that collectively partner with 3,400 Corporate Partners.

 Since the first Cristo Rey school opened in 1996, college enrollment and completion has been our goal for our students; consequently, the Cristo Rey Network and our schools offer a wide range of support for graduates on their path to and through college.

 - Alumni Advising: The Cristo Rey Network is at the forefront of the alumni support field developing within the higher education landscape.
 More than half of our schools employ full-time alumni advisors who work with seniors from the second semester of their senior year through their college commencement, providing a range of support, advocacy, and connectivity to Cristo Rey graduates that helps ensure their college persistence and completion.